40tude/py-flashcards/static/md/07_fs_deep_learning.md

 * BatchNormalization
 * Regularization
 * Dense
-* ReLUis
+* ReLU

-an activation function used in neural networks?
+is an activation function used in neural networks?

 Answer   : ReLU